What are Oktoberfest food pairings that go with Sapporo?

 If you’re planning an intimate celebration for this Oktoberfest, then you have to serve up some seafood.
 And when it comes to seafood, Inihaw na Pusit is always present in Filipino gatherings.
 While squid is an incredibly versatile ingredient that can be enjoyed stewed, fried, and dried, we recommend grilling it for your meal.
 Squid meat will become tender and flavorful when cooked over medium heat, following this recipe.
 A true delicacy, a sip of your Sapporo beer can enhance the umami and smoky taste of your Inihaw na Pusit.

 Oktoberfest isn’t just about the fair attractions and the festivities — it’s also about the food you eat.
 And when we talk about Oktoberfest, it wouldn’t be complete without some great beer to go along with your feast.
-So, while preparing to celebrate this event at home, stock up on some beer from Ralph’s Wines & Spirits, and make one or two of these classic recipes to enjoy at home.
+So while preparing to celebrate this event at home, stock up on some beer from the top provider of spirits here in the Philippines- Ralph’s Wines & Spirits.
+Make one or two of these classic recipes and enjoy them at home.
 These warm, hearty dishes are the perfect Sapporo beer food pairings for this Oktoberfest 2021.